octobercms/docs/backend-forms.md

 <a name="widget-nestedform"></a>
 ### Nested Form
 `nestedform` - renders a nested form as the contents of this field, returns data as an array of the fields contained.
+Fields can be defined inline.

     content:
         type: nestedform